In general, there are 4 main symptoms associated with a psychotic episode:

 - touch – feeling touched when there is nobody there

-- smell – an odour that other people can't smell
+- smell – an odour that other people cannot smell

-- taste – a taste when there is nothing in the mouth
+- taste – a taste when there is nothing in your mouth

-A delusion is where you believe something that's not true.
+A delusion is where you believe something that is not true.

 You may believe an individual or organisation is planning to hurt or kill you.